Projects that are tagged with string kernel.

 Changes:

-This release contains several enhancements, cleanups and bugfixes:
+It also contains several cleanups and bugfixes:

 Features